Paul Doughty Bartlett

 Paul Doughty Bartlett (August 14, 1907 – October 11, 1997) was an American chemist.

+Life and career

 Bartlett was born in Ann Arbor, Michigan and grew up in Indianapolis.
 He received his B.A. from Amherst College in 1928.
 After his graduation from Harvard with James Bryant Conant, Bartlett worked at the Rockefeller Institute and the University of Minnesota.
 Most of his career was spent at Harvard.
 Among other achievements, Bartlett was co-author with Lawrence H. Knox of a classic paper on organic reaction mechanisms.
 After his retirement in 1972, he started his second career at Texas Christian University.